 Below you will find a list of commonly asked questions.
-To view the answer to any question, click on the question itself.
-If you have a question that is not address on this page, please contact us.
+If you have a question that is not addressed on this page, please contact us.

 How much will my catheter supplies cost?

 180 Medical is a urological supply company that services customers who have insurance.
 We will do all your insurance billing for you.
 The cost of the catheters depends on the type of insurance coverage you have.
 We are in network with most major insurance plans in the United States.
 Contact us to have us verify your catheter insurance coverage.